james-stevens/powerdns-webui/README.md

 we would recommend you use a web proxy (e.g. Apache or nginx) and (for exmaple) enforce per-user authentication in the proxy.
 This means you will need to configure the proxy to add the `api-key` to each request (see below).

-You can also use the web proxy to provide an HTTP->HTTPS service, transparently making the RestAPI HTTPS.
+You can also use the web proxy to provide an HTTP->HTTPS service, transparently adding `HTTPS` support to the RestAPI.

 I used both Apache & nginx.
 Here's a snip of my setup.
 It assumes your PowerDNS WebUI is listening on IP Address 127.1.0.1 and your Apache Server can listen on port 443 (HTTPS).
 The PowerDNS IP Address will probably work for you.